1981–1982 Iran massacres: Genocide accusation

-According to Nasiri and Faghfouri Azar, the religious nature of the accusations against dissidents during the 1981–1982 Iran Massacres, along with the systematic establishment of ad hoc religious tribunals (Islamic Revolutionary Courts) across the country, strongly suggests that the Islamic regime had a deliberate intent to eliminate groups it perceived as anti-Islamic, including the PMOI, Marxists, communists, and other political organisations with non-theistic ideologies.
+According to Nasiri and Faghfouri Azar, the religious nature of the accusations against dissidents during the massacres, along with the systematic establishment of ad hoc religious tribunals (Islamic Revolutionary Courts) across the country, strongly suggests that the Islamic regime had a deliberate intent to eliminate groups it perceived as anti-Islamic, including the PMOI, Marxists, communists, and other political organisations with non-theistic ideologies.
 In a landmark UN report from July 2024, The UN Special Rapporteur on the Human Rights Situation in Iran characterised the atrocities committed in 1981 and 1982 as the crime of genocide and crimes against humanities and called for "the establishment of an international accountability mechanism to ensure prompt, impartial, thorough and transparent criminal investigations".

 Similarly, Nasiri observes that more than ninety percent of the victims came from the Mojahedin and various Marxist groups.
 After a series of decrees and statements from Khomeini and other high-ranking clerics, these dissidents were labeled religious outlaws.
 Marxists, because of their atheistic or non-theistic beliefs, were broadly classified as “apostate” (murtad) or “atheist” (mulhid) communists.
 Between 1980 and 1983, Khomeini issued multiple decrees and fatwās targeting communists, identifying them as infidels (kafir) and apostate “mini-groups” (gorouhak-haye murtad).
 The Mojahedin were categorized as Munafiqin, an anti-Islam faction threatening both Islam and clerical authority.
 Based on these religious classifications, supporters of the Mojahedin and Marxist groups were subjected to systematic extermination.
 According to Nasiri and Rehman, the explicit theological rationale behind official decrees supporting these killings provide grounds for interpreting them as acts of religious genocide.